hyperjumptech/grule-rule-engine/docs/en/FAQ_en.md

 ---

-## 3. Maximum number of rule in one knowledge-base
+## 3. Maximum number of rules in one knowledge-base

-**Question**: How many rule entry can be inserted into knowledgebase?
+**Question**: How many rule entries can be inserted into knowledgebase?

 **Answer**: You can have as many rule entries you want but there should be at least one minimum.